 “Don’t throw your money away.”

 Simple as that.
 Be sensible.
 Think about what you really need.
-If you’re after woodworking tools, the best brand is Stanley, made before 1970.
+If you’re after woodworking tools, one of the best brands is Stanley, made before 1970.
 And then there’s a whole range of hobbyist brands to look out for.
 Bob recommends Record for planes and Disston for hand saws.
 There’s even a Disstonian Institute, which provides a comprehensive guide to Disston saws.
 And, for a detailed breakdown of everything you need to know about hand planes, there’s no better source than expert woodworker, Steve Hay.

 To help you build your knowledge, there are plenty of online resources and even some magazines, with real pages, you can hold in your hands.
 Bob likes American publication, Popular Woodworking, which also has a blog full of useful, sensible advice.